Bell’s Logo

 Bell's Emblem

-In terms of style and shape of some characters, the Bell’s logo typeface is close to such fonts as Geller Text Bold, Casad Serial Heavy, and MPI Antique.
-All characters are massive and uppercase, although “B” is much larger than the others – it acts as a capital letter.
-Serifs are classic, well defined.
+In terms of the style and shape of some characters, the Bell’s logo typeface is close to Geller Text Bold, Casad Serial Heavy, and MPI Antique.
+All characters are in all caps; although “B” is much larger than the others, it still functions as a capital letter.
+Serifs are classic, well-defined.

 Bell's Symbol

 The logo uses primarily burgundy, which is balanced by a creamy background.
-In addition to them, in other versions, there are dark blue, white, and black.
+In addition to them, other versions are available in dark blue, white, and black.